 On my first day of clinical placement, I met a patient who was going to die.
 I found myself speechless.
 What do you say to a patient resigned to his own fate?
 To a patient with rapid-onset cancer and for whom living months longer than his prognosis is his achievement?
 Are there words for such a situation?
-On my second day of clinical placement, the intern I was with made a MET call for a patient....

 Med school is competitive.
 You’re ranked according to your performance.
 You’re constantly compared to your colleagues and studying becomes a matter of keeping up with the standards rather than learning medicine because you want to be a good doctor or because the magical ways in which the heart works fascinates you.

 And then there’s that voice.
 You know the one.
 The one that tells you that you shouldn’t need anyone’s help.
 That you’re weak and pathetic and stupid for asking your colleagues questions or not knowing the answer to the consultant’s question regarding Charcot’s triad (fever, RUQ pain and jaundice for ascending cholangitis).